 Low-Cost Commercial Rates

 Minnesota’s natural gas prices are lower than most states, giving Greater MSP companies a major cost advantage.
 Two major natural gas providers, CenterPoint Energy and Xcel Energy (the fourth largest utility company in the nation), service the 16-county Greater MSP region.

-- 10 long-haul networks run through the region, including a direct route via Chicago (that also connects to Seattle) considered to be one of the top Internet peering points in the U.S.
+- 10 long-haul networks run through the region, including a direct route via Chicago (which also connects to Seattle) considered to be one of the top Internet peering points in the U.S.

 - Able to support virtually any latency-sensitive application

-- More than a dozen different telecommunications companies providing a variety of high bandwidth services
+- More than a dozen different telecommunications companies provide a variety of high bandwidth services

-- Network upgrades that have kept pace with advancements in data transport services
+- Network upgrades have kept pace with advancements in data transport services

 Greater MSP is one of the most water-rich regions in the nation.
 Hundreds of municipal water supply systems serve the Twin Cities’ commercial, industrial and residential customers.